-Persian Cat Care and Grooming Secrets by Breeder Laura Thomas
+Persian Cat Grooming Secrets by Breeder Laura Thomas

 About Breeder Laura Thomas

 Hello, My name is Laura of Purrinlot Persian Cattery, owner and formulator of Castle Baths Spa Products.
+My business is natural spa products.
 My hobby is the Persian cat!

 I have shown successfully many Persian cats and Kittens to top national levels.
 I have won titles for having some of the best Persians in the world of cats.
 The success of my wins started with proper grooming.
 Genetics, diet and proper grooming are all very important!